Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Since the orchestras represent a central fulcrum of the development of music in Israel, we shall list the orchestras that take part in the activities of Omanut La’Am, with the dates of their establishment: The Israeli Philharmonic (1936); the Israel Broadcasting Authority/Jerusalem Symphony Orchestra (1936); the Haifa Symphony Orchestra (1950); the Israel Chamber Orchestra (1968); the Kibbutz Chamber Orchestra (1970); the Israel Sinfonietta of Beersheba (1976); the Young Philharmonic Orchestra (1984); the Rehovot Camerata Orchestra (1985); the Symphonic Orchestra of Rishon Le-Zion; the Symphonette Orchestra of Ra’anana (1991); Kashaniot Camerata (1991); the Tel Aviv Symphony Orchestra (1992); the Givatayim Chamber Ensemble (1993); the Aviv Orchestra (immigrant students at the Academy of Music and Tel Aviv University, 1994).

-There are many more orchestras in Israel which do not appear under the aegis of Omanut La'Am.
-The following orchestras, most of which are new, do not exhaust the list, but they can serve as an indication that today almost every town aspires to have its own orchestra: the Herzliya Orchestra, the Yad-Harif Orchestra, the Atlas Orchestra, the Ashkelon Orchestra, the Ashdod Orchestra, Hed ("Echo") Orchestra of Yehud, the Promenade Orchestra of Eilat, the Academy Orchestras of Tel Aviv and Jerusalem.
+There are many more orchestras in Israel that do not appear under the aegis of Omanut La’Am.
+The following orchestras, most of which are new, do not exhaust the list, but they can serve as an indication that today, almost every town aspires to have its own orchestra: the Herzliya Orchestra, the Yad-Harif Orchestra, the Atlas Orchestra, the Ashkelon Orchestra, the Ashdod Orchestra, Hed (“Echo”) Orchestra of Yehud, the Promenade Orchestra of Eilat, the Academy Orchestras of Tel Aviv and Jerusalem.
 There are also many other soloists and chamber groups aside from those mentioned.
 Consequently, the number of concerts given throughout the country, relative to the size of the population (about 5.3 million), is truly enormous.
 A significant example is the expansion of the audience of the New Israel Opera which grew nearly 400 percent from 1989 to 1994.

-Omanut La'Am is connected to 46 regional councils, about 70 settlements, and about 150 community centres.
+Omanut La’Am is connected to 46 regional councils, about 70 settlements, and about 150 community centers.
 The extent of their activity greatly helps to alleviate the problems of new immigrant professional musicians from the former Soviet Union.

 The main places for nurturing future musical talent are the Rubin Academies in Jerusalem and Tel Aviv, with approximately 1,000 students.
 Two years ago, the orchestra of the Rubin Academy in Jerusalem, conducted by its director, Mendi Rodan, gave very successful performances of symphonic works by young Israeli composers to inaugurate the magnificent new concert hall in Beit Gabriel, which was recently built on the southern shore of the Sea of Galilee.

-Students of the Rubin Academy at Tel Aviv University, upon the initiative of its director, the composer Professor Ami Ma'ayani, gave strikingly successful performances of works such as Beethoven's Ninth Symphony, conducted by Noam Sharif.
-This year, the 50th anniversary of the Academy, there are performances of Brahms Requiem and Bizet's Opera, Carmen.
+Students of the Rubin Academy at Tel Aviv University, upon the initiative of its director, the composer Professor Ami Ma’ayani, gave strikingly successful performances of works such as Beethoven’s Ninth Symphony, conducted by Noam Sharif.
+This year, the 50th anniversary of the Academy, there are performances of Brahm’s Requiem and Bizet’s Opera, Carmen.
 The pianists of the Academy are performing the 32 sonatas of Beethoven, and chamber ensembles from music academies in Germany, Switzerland, Denmark, Austria, Portugal, Belgium, and Israel will give a festival of 35 concerts in honor of the anniversary.
 The Academy also gives an international course for pianists at Tel-Hai in Upper Galilee.
-The expansion of musical activity to the peripheral areas of the country and the efforts of the new orchestras to conquer the centre has confronted the veteran orchestras with serious competition.
+The expansion of musical activity to the country’s peripheral areas and the efforts of the new orchestras to conquer the center have confronted the veteran orchestras with serious competition.
 However, since the audience of music lovers has also grown, there seems to be room for all.
-For example, the Philharmonic now has 28,000 subscribers, and sells some 300,000 tickets annually.
+For example, the Philharmonic now has 28,000 subscribers and sells some 300,000 tickets annually.
 It gives some 134 concerts in Israel and another 40 abroad, thus serving as a cultural ambassador, and can be heard annually in Europe, North and South America, and this year also in India, China, and Japan.
 Music lovers in Europe and the United States can hear a minimum of another 80 concerts performed by the Jerusalem Symphony, the Haifa Symphony, the Israel Chamber Orchestra, the Kibbutz Chamber Orchestra, the Israel Chamber Orchestra of Rehovot, and the Symphony Orchestra of Rishon Le-Zion.
 The latter was founded by the composer and conductor Shimon Cohen and was developed by Noam Sharif who places emphasis on selecting young musicians on a high level and on a repertoire including much Israeli and international contemporary music.

 In addition to the visitors who characterize the musical drawing power of Israel, a significant number of Israeli musicians are involved with important international orchestras.
 The conductors of some of the leading orchestras in the world are Israeli: Daniel Barenboim, the East Berlin opera, Asher Fisch, the Volksoper in Vienna, Daniel Oren, a leading conductor of Italian opera, and Gary Bertini who until recently, directed the Cologne Radio Orchestra and the Frankfurt opera.
-The violinists Itzhak Perlman, Pinhas Zuckerman, Shlomo Mintz, Gil Shaham, Guy Braunstein, and others continue in the tradition of Sascha Heifetz, Yehudi Menuhin and Isaac Stern.
-Many of the performers are managed by the impresario Ruth Shahar whose efforts have raised Israel to the level of a competitive musical exporting" nation.
+The violinists Itzhak Perlman, Pinhas Zuckerman, Shlomo Mintz, Gil Shaham, Guy Braunstein, and others continue in the tradition of Sascha Heifetz, Yehudi Menuhin, and Isaac Stern.
+Many of the performers are managed by the impresario Ruth Shahar, whose efforts have raised Israel to the level of a competitive musical exporting” nation.

 These are only a few of our composers.
 At the end of the 1950s, the Israel Association of Composers had only 50 members, whereas today it has 200, of whom some 20 are new immigrants.
 The youngest of them, Benyamin Yosifov, has already won a prize.
-There exists in Israel, in addition to the Institute for Israeli Music (IMT), two other publishing institutes; IMP and the Israeli Music Centre.
-The number of works published already approaches 3,000, and the number of tape cassettes and CDs is constantly increasing.
-Festivals of Jewish and Israeli music have been given in Germany and Lithuania, and soon one will take place in Prague.
+There exists in Israel, in addition to the Institute for Israeli Music (IMT), two other publishing institutes: IMP and the Israeli Music Centre.
+The number of works published already approaches 3,000, and the number of tape cassettes and CDs constantly increases.
+Jewish and Israeli music festivals have been given in Germany and Lithuania, and soon one will take place in Prague.
 The above survey of the state of music in Israel as we approach the end of the century shows that in the 21st century, the place of music in Israel is likely to be among the deepest, highest and broadest of any in the world.

 The Israel Opera goes from strength to strength.
 This year, some eight operas will be performed before as many as 150,000 people, including over 16,000 subscribers.
-Special educational performances for children, soldiers and students are shown on large-screen videos in the main square of the Opera House.
-The Israel Opera has been invited to participate in festivals in Baden-Baden, Germany and Sabolina, Finland.
+Special educational performances for children, soldiers, and students are shown on large-screen videos in the main square of the Opera House.
+The Israel Opera has been invited to participate in festivals in Baden-Baden, Germany, and Sabolina, Finland.

-1996-7 marked the 60th anniversary of the Israel Philharmonic Orchestra; an event that was marked by celebrations throughout the musical world.
-The orchestra’s premier concert in 1936, was conducted by Arturo Toscanini, and some of the world’s greatest conductors have appeared with it.
-Its permanent conductor and "conductor-for-life" is Zubin Mehta.
-Perhaps Israel’s leading cultural ambassador, the IPO has brought joy to generations of audiences.
+1996-7 marked the 60th anniversary of the Israel Philharmonic Orchestra, an event that was marked by celebrations throughout the musical world.
+The orchestra’s premier concert in 1936 was conducted by Arturo Toscanini, and some of the world’s greatest conductors have appeared with it.
+Its permanent conductor and “conductor-for-life” is Zubin Mehta.
+Perhaps Israel’s leading cultural ambassador, the IPO, has brought joy to generations of audiences.
 Among the virtuosi who have performed with the orchestra are Artur Rubinstein, Isaac Stern, Jascha Heifetz, Leonard Bernstein, Itzhak Perlman, Daniel Barenboim, Pinhas Zuckerman, Ida Haendel, Shlomo Mintz, and many more.

-Sources: Israeli Foreign Ministry
+Source: Israeli Foreign Ministry